 These organizations provide safe, overnight shelter for adults, families, and youth.
 Intake procedures and available beds change daily; it is crucial to call first or arrive at the specified intake times.

-A 24/7, low-barrier navigation center that provides a safe place for individuals to sleep and connect with a wide range of services, including housing assessments, medical care, and more.
-This is often the best first stop for assessing your needs.
+A 24/7, low-barrier navigation center that provides a safe place for individuals to sleep and connect with services (housing assessment, medical care, case management, and more).

 - Service: 24/7 Shelter & Service Navigation